Eschatologue/CM_wiki/docs/class/rogue/index.md

 When it comes to combat, Rogues prioritize subtle strikes over brute strength.
 A Rogue would rather make one precise strike than wear an opponent down with a barrage of blows.
 Rogues have an almost supernatural knack for avoiding danger, and a few learn magical tricks to supplement their other abilities.

 Some Rogues began their careers as criminals, while others used their cunning to fight crime.
 Whatever a Rogue's relation to the law, no common criminal or officer of the law can match the subtle brilliance of the greatest Rogues.

+## Becoming a Rogue...

+### As a Level 1 Character

+- Gain all the traits in the Core Rogue Traits table.
+- Gain the Rogue's level 1 features, which are listed in the Rogue Features table.

+### As a Multiclass Character

+- Gain the following traits from the Core Rogue Traits table: Hit Point Die, proficiency in one skill of your choice from the Rogue's skill list, proficiency with Thieves' Tools, and training with Light armor.
+- Gain the Rogue's level 1 features, which are listed in the Rogue Features table.

+## Rogue Class Features

+As a Rogue, you gain the following class features when you reach the specified Rogue levels.
+These features are listed in the Rogue Features table.

+##### Rogue Features

 | Level | Prof. Bonus | Class Feature | Sneak Attack |
 |:---:|:---:|:---|:---:|